A.J. Seay Mansion605 Zellers Avenue

 - February 11, 1893, signed into law House Bill 49 naming Mistletoe the Oklahoma territorial floral emblem.
 It was the first commonwealth to name an official flower.

-- On March 1, 1893, he declared March 16 to be Arbor Day in Oklahoma Territory.
+- March 1, 1893, he declared March 16 to be Arbor Day in Oklahoma Territory.

 After leaving public office, he devoted his time to his various business interests.
 In 1909, due to poor health, he moved to California.
-Abraham J. Seay died December 22, 1915.
-His body was returned to Kingfisher.
+Abraham J. Seay died December 22, 1915, and his body was returned to Kingfisher.
 Governor Seay had never married.

 Visit the Encyclopedia of Oklahoma History & Culture to find out more about Abraham Jefferson Seay.